View Ehrentraut Mattheis's Notice on JSOnline.com and share memories

 Ehrentraut G. "Trudy" Mattheis

-Visiation Saturday January 4, 2020, from 9:30 - 11 AM at RIDGEWOOD BAPTIST CHURCH, 2720 N. Lilly Rd., Brookfield, WI with Funeral Service at 11 AM.
-Interment to follow at Wisconsin Memorial Park.
-If desired, memorials to the church would be appreciated.
+Visitation Saturday, January 4, 2020 from 9:30 - 11:00 AM at WISCONSIN MEMORIAL PARK- FAMILY CENTER 12875 W. Capitol Dr., Brookfield, WI with Funeral Service at 11:00 AM.
+Interment to follow.
+If desired, memorials to Ridgewood Baptist Church in Brookfield, WI would be appreciated.